 or check out our vision video.

-There are a number of communities in formation based on that vision document.
-The one in New York's Beacon/Newburgh area has been meeting since early 2008 and has created the Beacon CoHousing Collective.
+A number of communities in formation wee inspired by the vision document.
+The one in New York's Beacon/Newburgh area has been meeting since early 2008 and has created the Beacon Co-Housing Collective.

-While all of these communities each have their own unique culture and process, they are all committed to four essential characteristics that help to define Common Fire communities.
+There are four essential characteristics that help to define Common Fire communities.